Senashu/Ty1OBS/README.md

-Sure, here is a sample readme for the given code:

 # Ty1 Collectables for OBS

 Ty1 Collectables is a Python script that reads memory values from the "Mul-Ty-Player.exe" game and writes them to text files.
 The values that are read include the number of Cogs, Bilbies, Opals, and TE that the player has collected in the game.